 The MLR, often called the “80/20 Rule,” measures how much a health insurer spends on paying for health care, compared to what it spends on administrative overhead and profits to shareholders.
 The ACA requires insurers selling individual and small group policies to maintain a minimum MLR of 80% (meaning 80% of their revenue must be spent on health care, or improving health care quality); 85% for insurers selling large group policies.
 If they don’t hit the target, insurers must pay a rebate to consumers and small business owners.
-Insurers were required to meet these standards for the first time nationwide in 2011.
+Insurers cougar dating sites were required to meet these standards for the first time nationwide in 2011.
 The authors of the Commonwealth Fund study, Michael McCue of Virginia Commonwealth University and Mark Hall of Wake Forest University, found that individual market consumers in particular saw substantially reduced premiums when insurers reduced both administrative costs and profits to meet the new standards.
 In particular:

 - Thirty-nine states saw administrative costs drop;